Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 > Note: You can find the complete CSS in the CodePen example.

 Then we have to start working on the initial header styling.
-As mentioned, it should be an absolute positioned element, so it will scroll away initially.
+As mentioned, it should be an absolute positioned element so that it will scroll away initially.

 ```css
 header {